 When you tell people you’re taking the family to Canberra, they invariably give one of two responses: a wary “I haven’t been there since a school excursion in Year 8” or an animated “You must go to Questacon!”

 And that’s a great tip.
-There isn’t a child on earth who wouldn’t like pushing buttons, pulling levers or free-falling down the giant slide at The National Science and Technology Centre, which has been a drawcard since the ’80s.
+There isn’t a child on earth who wouldn’t like pushing buttons, pulling levers or free-falling down the giant slide at The National Science and Technology Centre, which has been a drawcard since the ’80s (during Covid, it is currently only offering 15-person, 90-minute Questacon Mission to Mars and Questacon Mission to Mars Junior guided tours.
+Book ahead online no later than the day before your visit).

 But the school excursion lament needs an overhaul.
 A visit to the national capital today doesn’t have to mean lectures about the judiciary – in fact, it doesn’t have to be about visiting the places of power at all.

 The truth is, Canberra is geared towards stuff that kids really like.
-There are wide streets that are easy to cycle on (Share a Bike has stations for cheap bike hire all over the city), a huge range of family-friendly food options and things to clamber over, race around or otherwise play with in every precinct.
+There are wide streets that are easy to cycle on, a huge range of family-friendly food options and things to clamber over, race around or otherwise play with in every precinct.

 To an adult’s eyes, the sedate lawns of this carefully designed city can look dreary.
 But to a child who’s grown up in apartment blocks and knows peak-hour traffic?
 “This is amazing, Mum,” marvels my tween as his eyes adjust to the wide-open spaces he rarely sees at home.

 It doesn’t matter where you stay, as most things are within easy driving or cycling distance.
 Braddon, NewActon and Manuka put you in the heart of the restaurant and retail hubs.
-On the south-east edge of Lake Burley Griffin, there’s good eating on the Kingston Foreshore, plus the Old Bus Depot Markets on Sundays.
-North of the city is the Australian Institute of Sport, which hosts four daily tours and the interactive Sportex exhibit; and Gold Creek Village, home to the Canberra Walk-in Aviary and The National Dinosaur Museum.
+On the south-east edge of Lake Burley Griffin, there’s good eating on the Kingston Foreshore.
+North of the city is the Australian Institute of Sport (tours of the facility are set to re-open in January 2021); and Gold Creek Village, home to the Canberra Walk-in Aviary and The National Dinosaur Museum (open for one-hour pre-booked tours).

 Canberra’s weather may be off-putting – freezing in winter, hot and dry in summer – but local mum of two Kate Black points out that many attractions are indoors.
-She regularly takes her brood to the National Gallery of Australia and the National Portrait Gallery for drawing or craft classes.
+She regularly takes her brood to the National Gallery of Australia and the National Portrait Gallery (both are open with timed ticketing).

 If they’ve been cooped up inside, they go to the National Arboretum Canberra to burn off energy at the Pod Playground.
 “It gets kids off the ground, climbing through acorn-shaped pods,” she says.

-Parliament House has tours but once you’ve ticked that off, drive south along Commonwealth Avenue and turn your attention to the many other ways you can make the most of Australia’s kid-friendly capital.
+Parliament House has free tours (you must book ahead) but once you’ve ticked that off, drive south along Commonwealth Avenue and turn your attention to the many other ways you can make the most of Australia’s kid-friendly capital.

 Hire a boat

 Lake Burley Griffin is the only place you’ll find Danish boating company GoBoat outside Europe.
-Each motorised vessel seats eight and you drive yourself – no licence needed.
+You drive each motorised vessel yourself – no licence needed.
 When you book a boat, you can also order a grazing platter provided by local eateries – or bring your own – to make a day of it.

 Ski the slopes